ZEISS Microscopy Knowledge Base

 Note: The volume sizes (XYZ) are divided by the single box XYZ size.
 The integer number of boxes fitting in the volume is computed.
 It may happen that the boxes don't cover the whole sample volume.

-Code lines with TAG_SEGMENTS = "Manual" and TAG_BOXES = "Heatmap"
+Code showing TAG_SEGMENTS = "Manual" and TAG_BOXES = "Heatmap"

 • TAG_SEGMENTS = defines the segments TAG to be used to compute the boxes.
 It is used as alternative of the standard method (whole volume).
 If empty, the default method (whole volume) is used.